My book reviews include full spoilers. To see other books I’ve reviewed, please click HERE.

 Ubik is a science fiction novel that ends without the reader getting clear answers as to who lived, who died, how much of the narrative actually happened in reality, or what “Ubik” even is.
 The vagueness presented is the point – with the reader expected to think through it – though whether someone finds that fun or frustrating is likely an issue of personal preference.

-The novel presents a rapidly accelerated scenario, regarding human evolution, wherein humanity learns to harness psychic powers and others then quickly adapt the ability to negate those powers.
+The novel presents a rapidly accelerated evolution scenario, wherein humanity learns to harness psychic powers and then soon after others evolve the ability to negate those powers.
 Some who live in “half-life” – namely Jory – evolve to survive longer in that state by stealing the half-life of others.
-In response to this, Ubik comes about, and provides protection from the likes of Jory and also works to extend half-life.
+In response to this, Ubik (a mysterious product) comes about, and provides protection from the likes of Jory and also works to extend half-life.

 To make things even more confusing, the novel also seems to imbue “Ubik” – whatever that is – with God-like qualities of omniscience, omnipotence, and omnipresence.